statichunt/statichunt/content/blog/astro-examples-websites.md

 ---
-title: Astro.build Examples Websites
+title: 10 Inspiring Examples of Websites Built with Astro
 date: 2023-04-17T00:00:00Z
-meta_title: "10 Inspiring Examples of Websites Built with Astro.build"
+meta_title: "10 Examples Websites Built with Astro"
-description: "Check out these 10 inspiring examples of websites built with Astro.build, perfect for sparking creativity in your next web project."
+description: "Check out these 10 inspiring examples of websites built with Astro, perfect for sparking creativity in your next web project."
 image: ""
 authors: ["Statichunt"]
-categories: [""]
+categories: ["Astro"]
 sponsored: false
-draft: true
+draft: false
 ---
 Astro.build is a modern static site generator that has been gaining popularity among web developers in recent times.
 It's a framework that combines the best features of traditional static site generators and modern build tools.
 With Astro.build, developers can create highly performant websites that load quickly, have excellent SEO, and are easy to maintain.